emberjs/ember.js/guides/05-validators.md

 ```

 Having a tag on each object allows references to bridge the pure and impure
-parts of the system and propogate freshness information across the entire
+parts of the system and propagate freshness information across the entire
 reference chain.

 For example, this is the updated implementation of `UppercaseReference`: